KMahoney/kmahoney.github.io/_posts/2020-04-07-the-high-cost-of-splitting-related-data.md

 Here we see 11 network requests, 5 databases, and 6 servers, compared to the two network requests, single database, and server of the original.

-If we consider each request to have a 99% chance of success, then the original will have a 98% (0.99<sup>2</sup>) success rate and this new example will have a 90% success rate (0.99<sup>11</sup>).
+If we consider each individual request to independently have a 99% chance of success, then the original top level request will have an accumulated 98% (0.99<sup>2</sup>) success rate and this new example will have a 90% success rate (0.99<sup>11</sup>).
 This gets worse every time the pattern is extended.